paulaaagraca/AudioTech_SigProc/README.md

-# From Noob to Experienced Noob in Audio Technology
+# From Noob to Experienced Noob in Audio Technology:notes::headphones:
 ## Signal Processing for Audio Technology

 This repository contains a set of exercises of signal processing applied to audio related tasks.